 1. Create a Mobile-friendly, User-friendly Site

 More than half of all web traffic comes through mobile devices.
 If your website isn’t mobile-responsive, you’re missing out on a lot of business, especially from Gen Z. Your site should also be fully secure with an SSL certificate in place and load quickly (60% of surveyed Gen Zers said they would not use a website that is too slow to use).
 They want to be able to find what they are looking for quickly and easily, without slow speed or complex navigation getting in their way.
+To ensure that your website not only appeals to Gen Z but also operates smoothly on all device types, consider taking the strategic step to hire an expert to design your eCommerce website who can align its functionalities and aesthetics with the expectations of this tech-savvy demographic.

 Of course, site speed isn’t just a requirement for Gen Z. Google requires fast load times as well if you want to unlock more organic visits to your site.
 The good news is that you don’t need dev skills or fancy features to create a visually engaging, mobile-friendly site that’s fast and easy to navigate.